-Cocaine, jewelry and phone records mentioned in new documents ahead of long-delayed Duplantier murder trial
+Cocaine, jewelry & phone records mentioned in new documents ahead of Duplantier murder trial

 New documents were filed this week revealing new details ahead of the start of Garcia's trial next week.

 Those filings reveal that local police in Hollywood, Florida found some of the Duplantiers' jewelry on the front patio of Garcia's home when they first arrived.
 The Duplantiers' daughter also revealed to investigators that her father previously hid cocaine in his house, though it's unclear how much was kept in the residence.
-It was also said that officers use a cell ping and historical phone data to track Garcia.
+It was also said that officers used a cell ping and historical phone data to track Garcia.

 In July, police turned over even more evidence to prosecutors over five years after the killings.
 Among that evidence is neighborhood security video, more than 20 pages of detective case notes, a smart phone belonging to Alonso, and video of Garcia and his wife in Florida.